Wildfires plague the West amid a scorching heat wave. Homes burn in Southern California

-RIVERSIDE, Calif. — (AP) — Three homes lay in ruins Monday after one of many dangerous wildfires in the West suddenly swept into a Southern California neighborhood during a blistering heat wave.
+RIVERSIDE, Calif. — Three homes lay in ruins Monday after one of many dangerous wildfires in the West suddenly swept into a Southern California neighborhood during a blistering heat wave.

 The homes were ravaged when the fire erupted Sunday afternoon in a hilly area of Riverside, a city about 60 miles (95 kilometers) east of Los Angeles.
 Four other structures were damaged, Riverside Deputy Fire Chief Steve McKinster said.